JaMaDD/react-native-template-ui/README.md

 # React Native Template Lib

-React Native Template Lib is a collection of UI components designed by JaMa D&D.
+React Native Template Lib is a collection of UI components designed by **JaMa D&D**.

 ## Features